FIRST-Tech-Challenge/fmltc/doc/design.md

 <summary>Internal Details</summary>

 > When the user clicks the start tracking button:
+> * the client:
-> * the client sends a /prepareToStartTracking request to the server
+>   * sends a /prepareToStartTracking request to the server
 >   * the server, receiving the /prepareToStartTracking request:
 >     * creates a unique id for the tracker
->     * inserts a tracker entity into Cloud Datastore/Firestore, setting the
+>     * inserts a Tracker entity into Cloud Datastore/Firestore, setting the
 >       team_uuid, video_uuid, tracker_uuid, update_time, video_blob_name,
 >       tracker_name, scale, frame_number, and bboxes_text fields
->     * inserts a tracker client entity into Cloud Datastore/Firestore, setting
+>     * inserts a TrackerClient entity into Cloud Datastore/Firestore, setting
 >       the team_uuid, video_uuid, tracker_uuid, update_time, frame_number,
 >       bboxes_text, and tracking_stop_requested fields
->     * updates the video entity, setting the tracking_in_progress and
+>     * updates the Video entity, setting the tracking_in_progress and
 >       tracker_uuid fields
 >     * triggers the start of a Cloud Function that will track objects in the
 >       video